Judekeyser/tail_rec/README.md

 2. from a technical point of view, the `fibonacci` method will aso perform inner state reset and initialization, hence its importance.

-What not letting `FiboDirective` be a class then?
+Why not letting `FiboDirective` be a class then?
 Because **we believe** that a tail recursive algorithm is more like a method contract and better fit the definition of interface.
 Indeed, as far as the end user is concerned, so object is mirroring the essence of tail recursive algorithm: **the notion of internal state is void and thus, it does not really enter the